googleapis/google-cloud-ruby/google-cloud-config_delivery/README.md

-# Ruby Client for the Google Cloud ConfigDelivery API
+# Ruby Client for the Config Delivery API

-API Client library for the Google Cloud ConfigDelivery API

-google-cloud-config_delivery is the official client library for the Google Cloud ConfigDelivery API.
+ConfigDelivery service manages the deployment of kubernetes configuration to a fleet of kubernetes clusters.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-config_delivery-v*`.